renovatebot/renovate/docs/usage/configuration-templates.md

 `commitMessageExtra` refers to the version being updated to. e.g. `to v18` for a major upgrade, or `to v18.0.2` for a patch update.
-It can be empty in some cases, like if the action/topic doesn't change a package version, e.g. `Pin Docker digests`.
+It can be empty in some cases, like if the action/topic does not change a package version, e.g. `Pin Docker digests`.

 `commitMessageSuffix` defaults to empty but is currently used in two cases: